silviot/edx-platform-wiki/Test-engineering-FAQ.md

 ### I'm working with devstack and want to debug the Jasmine or Acceptance tests in the browser on my host system.
 How do I do that?

 * First off, for Mac OS you will need [XQuartz](http://xquartz.macosforge.org/) installed to support X Windows.
 We have tested with version 2.7.5.
+* On your host machine, run export VAGRANT_X11=1.
+You may want to put this in your .bashrc or similar file so it will always execute at startup.
+If you have already been running vagrant, do vagrant reload.
 * We used to have to do a bunch of manual stuff to update the .Xauthority files, etc. This has been fixed programmatically in the configuration repo, prior to the release of 20140418-injera-devstack.box
 * If you want to run the acceptance tests without browser windows popping up on your host system, as the edxapp user redirect the DISPLAY environment variable.
 ```